 Slicing

 One common feature of constraining Structure Definitions is to take an element that may occur more than once (e.g. in a list), and split the list into a series of sublists, each with different restrictions on the elements in the sublist with associated additional meaning.
 In FHIR, this operation is known as "Slicing" a list.
-It is common to â€œsliceâ€ a list into sub-lists each containing just one element, effectively putting constraints on each element in the list.
+It is common to ”slice” a list into sublists each containing just one element, effectively putting constraints on each element in the list.
 This technique can also be used on elements that do not repeat, but that have a choice of data types.

 Here is an example to illustrate the process:

-In this example, the base structure definition for the resource Observation defines the "component" element which contains a nested code and a value for observations have have multiple values.
+In this example, the base structure definition for the resource Observation defines the "component" element which contains a nested code and a value for observations that have multiple values.
 A classic example of this kind of observation is a blood pressure measurement - it contains 2 values, one for systolic, and one for diastolic (example).

 This diagram shows the conceptual process of 'slicing' the component list into systolic and diastolic slices (note: to avoid clutter, the "name" attribute of Observation is shown as just a code not a full CodeableConcept).

-The structure definition for Blood Pressure splits the component list into 2 sublists of one element each: a systolic element, and a diastolic element.
-Each of these elements has a fixed value for the code element (a fixed LOINC code for the name), and specifying that both have a value of type Quantity.
-This process is known as "slicing" and the Systolic and Diastolic elements are called "slices".
+The structure definition for Blood Pressure splits the component list into two sublists of one element each: a systolic element, and a diastolic element.
+Each of these elements has a fixed value for the code element (a fixed LOINC code for the name), and both have a value of type Quantity.

 Note that when the resource is exchanged, the wire format that is exchanged is not altered by the constraining definition.
 This means that the item profile names defined in the structure definition ("systolic", etc. in this example) are never exchanged.
 A resource instance looks like this: